stm32mpu-oem/STM32DDRFW-UTIL/README.md

 STM32DDRFW-UTIL is the firmware used to initialize DDR and perform DDR tests.

 This document describes:

 - the Software Architecture and Design of STM32DDRFW-UTIL.
 - how to use the STM32DDRFW-UTIL firmware package for DDR configuration and test on STM32MP2 Series MPUs.

 ## 1 STM32DDRFW-UTIL Architecture and Design

-STM32DDRFW-UTIL v0.2.0 applies to STM32MP2 series only.
+STM32DDRFW-UTIL v0.3.0 applies to STM32MP2 series only.

 ### 1.1 Package overview

 STM32DDRFW-UTIL firmware is a software package containing multiple STM32CubeIDE projects applicable for all STM32 products with a DDR which includes:

 - BSP, CMSIS and HAL drivers for all applicable STM32MPxxx series.
 - DDR_Tool full source code with:
    - Common directory with general purpose content.
    - STM32CubeIDE Projects for all ST supported boards.
 - Binaries for all supported ST boards with BootROM image header to be programmed directly into SDCARD or loaded via STM32CubeProgramer without using STM32CubeIDE tool.
 - Imageheader package to generate stm32 files with STM32CubeIDE.
+- resourcemanager package to solve possible dependencies with board BSP.
 - Test Report of all applicable STM32MPxxx series.

 ### 1.2 Design principles

 Based on HAL DDR driver, STM32DDRFW-UTIL firmware provides 2 main functionalities:

 - Read/Write DDR settings and DDR general information (name, speed, size, …)
 - Launch DDR tests

 Note that DDR settings are considered differently depending on the related IP:

 - DDR controller (DDRC) ones corresponds to IP registers
 - DDR PHY controller (DDRPHYC) ones corresponds to user input parameters of dedicated software